yliess86/PhDThesis/thesis.md

 ![Illustration of a $3 \times 3 \times 3$ filter convolution (middle) applied to a $8 \times 8 \times 3$ input tensor (left).
 The result is a $6 \times 6 \times 1$ activation map (right).
 The receptive field is drawn in dashed lines.
 This convolution is applied in valid mode (no padding) resulting in a lower resolution output tensor.](./figures/core_nn_convolution.svg){#fig:convolution width=40%}

 **Convolution:** The core component of a ConvNet is the convolution operation.
-A +CNN operates by convolving (rolling) a set of parametrized filters on the input.
+A +cnn operates by convolving (rolling) a set of parametrized filters on the input.
 If we reconsider our $W_1 \times H_1 \times D_1 = 256 \times 256 \times 3$, convolving a single filter of size $F_W \times F_H \times D_1 = 3 \times 3 \times 3$ would require sliding the filter across the entire input image tensor and computing the dot product of the overlapping tensor chunk and the filter.
 This operation results in what is called an activation map, or feature map.
 The filter can be convolved in different configurations.
 The stride $S$ defines the hop size when rolling the filter over the input, and the padding $P$ defines the additional border added to the input tensor in order to parkour the input border ($252$ unique positions for the filter in the $256$ image, $256$ positions with a padding of $1$ on each side of the input).

 A +cnn convolves multiple parametrized filters $K$ in a single convolution operation.
 Given a convolution setting, the operation requires $F_H \times F_W \times D_1 \times D_2$ parameters and outputs a feature map tensor of size $W_2 = (W_1 - F_W + 2P_W) / S + 1$, $H_2 = (H_1 - F_H + 2P_H) / S + 1$, and $D_2 = K$ (see @fig:convolution).
 The different filters are responsible for looking for the activation of different patterns in the input.
 The Convolution layer introduces the notion of weight sharing enabled by the sliding filter (neurons) and reduces computation by a large margin in comparison to a standard +mlp layer.